The Security Overview section helps you learn about:

 the installation of new packages in the Python environment that runs their single-user server;

 PATHdirectory that precedes the directory containing

-A user may not modify the configuration of the notebook server (the
+the modification of the configuration of the notebook server (the

 If any additional services are run on the same domain as the Hub, the services must never display user-authored HTML that is neither sanitized nor sandboxed (e.g. IFramed) to any user that lacks authentication as the author of a file.

-Mitigate security issues¶
+Mitigate security issues#